edwinwebb/reactman/README.md

 TEMPLATES
 ------
 Template variables are defined in the `scripts` in your config file.
-Each value is also converted to LowerCase.
+Each value is also converted to LowerCase and it's slug.

 eg : exports => exportsLowerCase
+eg : exports => exportsSlug

 ROADMAP
 -------